uapi-group/kernel-features/README.md

 ### Mount a subdirectory instead of the top-level directory

+[x] Mount a subdirectory instead of the top-level directory

 Ability to mount a subdirectory of a regular file system instead of the top-level directory.
 E.e. for a file system `/dev/sda1` which contains a sub-directory `/foobar` mount `/foobar` without having